Rajat-Yd/Rajat-Yd/README.md

 - 🌱 I’m currently learning **Machine Learning and Deep learning ,Python, and DSA**

-- 👯 I’m looking to collaborate on **Frontend Web Projects and Machine Learning based project**
+- 👯 I’m looking to collaborate on **Frontend Web Projects and Deep Learning based project**

 - 👨‍💻 All of my projects are available at [https://github.com/Rajat-Yd](https://github.com/Rajat-Yd)